 St Chris has been a boarding school since it was founded in 1915, and has a thriving, friendly boarding community which feels like a home away from home.

-Pupils can board from the age of 10, and our boarders come from all over the world, creating a diverse and welcoming community where friendships are made that will last for many years.
+Our boarders come from all over the world, creating a diverse and welcoming community where friendships are made that will last for many years.

 We offer full boarding, where pupils stay every evening of the week, and weekly boarding, where pupils board for five nights a week – usually from Sunday night to Thursday night, going home on Friday evenings.